Here you can find setup information for your chosen VPN and also how to fix any problems you might encounter.

 What is the difference between the options?

-With OVPN selected, you should now see a list of the OpenVPN Configuration files downloaded in Step 3 and Step 4.
-Select them so they have a 'tick' by them, then tap Import top right.
+With File selected, you should now see a list of the OpenVPN Configuration files downloaded in Step 3 and Step 4.
+Select them, then tap Import.

 Enter VPN credentials, then press Add